Empowering Individuals with ADHD

 ADHD is a neurodevelopmental disorder characterized by difficulties in paying attention, impulsivity, and hyperactivity.
 In addition, ADHD can include emotional dysregulation (trouble regulating emotions), difficulty with working memory (very short term memory required to complete tasks) and making decisions.
 It is often diagnosed in childhood, but many individuals continue to experience symptoms into adulthood.
 While the exact cause of ADHD is unknown, it is believed to involve a combination of genetic, neurological, and environmental factors.

 ADHD can manifest differently in adults compared to children.
 While hyperactivity may decrease with age, difficulties with attention, organization, time management, and impulse control persist.
-Adults with ADHD often struggle with maintaining focus, completing tasks, meeting deadlines, and staying organized.
+ADHDers often struggle with maintaining focus, completing tasks, meeting deadlines, and staying organized.
 These challenges can affect their work performance, relationships, and overall quality of life.

-Adults with ADHD may also face challenges in their personal relationships.
+ADHD can also lead to challenges in personal relationships.
 Impulsivity and difficulty with emotional regulation can lead to impulsive decisions, conflicts, and strained relationships.
 The constant struggle to stay focused and follow through on commitments can also lead to feelings of frustration, low self-esteem, and a sense of being overwhelmed.

 Strategies for self-empowerment